cavo789/blog/blog/XXX/git-config/index.md

     name = Christophe Avonture
 ```

-And, with the configuration below, now, if you're pushing a repositories located in the `~/private_repositories`, this time the author will be `me@private.be`; no more your professional email.
+And, with the configuration below, now, if you're pushing a repository located in the `~/private_repositories`, this time the author will be `me@private.be`; no more your professional email.

 ```text
 [user]